Skip to main content

 To prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the abdominal-extended and obstetrics and gynecology sonography concentrations.

-To accomplish this goal, our program provides students with extensive didactic and clinical training in the areas of Ultrasound physics and instrumentation, abdominal, small part, gynecologic, Obstetric and basic vascular sonographic imaging.
-The coursework includes through evaluation of human anatomy, physiology, pathology and sonographic findings.
+To accomplish this goal, our program provides students with extensive didactic and clinical training in the areas of ultrasound physics and instrumentation, abdominal, small part, gynecologic, obstetric, and basic vascular sonographic imaging.
+The coursework includes through evaluation of human anatomy, physiology, pathology, and sonographic findings.
 Focus is placed on educating students in standards-based practices of sonographic examinations.

-Students develop professionalism, communication skills and leadership qualities through realistic laboratory simulations, project-based research projects, presentations, and in over 1400 hours of clinical experience in the real-world imaging environment.
+Students develop professionalism, communication skills and leadership qualities through realistic laboratory simulations, project-based research projects, presentations, and in over 1600 hours of clinical experience in the real-world imaging environment.

 These opportunities develop the student’s ability to: